jorbDehmel/oak/docs/manual.md

 ## What and Why is `Oak`?

 `Oak` is a modern extension of `C`.
-It has static typing, modern macros, generics, traits, packages, compile-time inflection, and compile-time modifiable syntax.
+It has static typing, modern macros, generics, traits, packages, integrated build, compile-time inflection, and compile-time modifiable syntax.

 ## `Hello, World!`